Proto-neutron Stars with Dark Matter Admixture: A Single-Fluid Approach: Results and Analysis

 We explore the impact of the neutralino DM candidate on the evolution of PNSs through a series of snapshots.
 The DM is considered a potential candidate for direct detection and collider experiments. {It is the lightest supersymmetric DM with a mass in the GeV–TeV range; we specifically consider a mass of 200\,GeV while varying the DM Fermi momentum to compare with results for the final stage of the star's evolution in our approach, when the star is in a cold configuration.} This choice is reasonable as it satisfies direct detection and collider experimental constraints.
 However, assuming such a high mass in a supernova remnant implies that neutralinos would decouple from the thermal plasma early, reducing their influence on the temperature evolution.
 In this case, their weak interactions may prevent them from efficiently contributing to heating mechanisms, such as neutrino diffusion and shock wave propagation.
 This effect contrasts with the conventional expectation that these processes heat supernova remnants after the explosion.

 Therefore, to study PNSs, we reduce the mass of neutralinos to about the GeV scale, integrating over the entire momentum space and varying their mass between 0.4\,GeV and 0.62\,GeV for PNS and 1\,GeV and 2\,GeV for cold stars.
 This choice is constrained by the $2\rm M_\odot$ NS mass limit.
-For $ m_\chi> 0.62$ GeV, we obtained lower-mass PNSs less than the required 2$\rm M_\odot$ limit for the NSs, which we discarded from our PNS analysis.
-Although low-mass neutralinos are unconventional in minimal supersymmetric standard models, they have been explored in extended supersymmetric frameworks and other beyond-the-standard-model scenarios.
+For $ m_\chi> 0.62$ GeV, we obtained lower-mass PNSs less than the required 2$\rm M_\odot$ limit for the NSs, which we discarded from our PNS analysis. {The DM mass limit $m_\chi \leq 0.62\,\mathrm{GeV}$ is specific to the DDME2 EoS satisfying the 2$\rm M_\odot$ constraint and may vary with EoS stiffness and DM interaction strength; exploring this is left for future work.} Although low-mass neutralinos are unconventional in minimal supersymmetric standard models, they have been explored in extended supersymmetric frameworks and other beyond-the-standard-model scenarios.
 For instance, in~\cite{Dreiner:2003wh}, the authors investigated the parameter space of supersymmetric models that accommodate light neutralinos ($m_\chi \lesssim 1$ GeV), focusing on constraints from the supernova event SN1987A~\cite{Kamiokande-II:1987idp}.
 Light neutralino DM in the next-to-minimal supersymmetric standard model is discussed in~\cite{PhysRevD.73.015011}, while cosmological constraints on light DM candidates can be found in~\cite{Deng:2023twb}.
 A review of the impact of varying DM mass on the macroscopic properties of an NS can be found in~\cite{Hajkarim:2024ecp} and the references therein.